DPenner1/WritingSystemHistory/README.md

   1. All **currently used** writing scripts are included if they are in Unicode and are in some natural active non-moribund use (or were moribund but with revival attempts too recent to determine success)
   2. Include all ancestor scripts of the currently used scripts, but remove the following, unless they are the earliest known ancestor:
-     1. Scripts with no splits/branches.
+     1. Historical scripts with no splits/branches.
 Eg. There's the script lineage of Sukhothai > Fakkham > Tai Noi > Lao.
 Fakkham and Tai Noi are excluded as they don't branch off anywhere else on the diagram, but Sukhothai remains as it branches to Thai and Tai Viet.
-     2. Scripts whose only splits/branches are similarly named.
+     2. Historical scripts whose only splits/branches are similarly named.
 Eg. The Telugu-Kannada script only branches into Telugu and Kannada, and is removed.

 Naturally, there's a judgment call here, made worse by the fact scripts on the boundary of inclusion/exclusion are also lesser known and hard to research.
 Most marginal inclusions/exclusions were due to this boundary, but here's some notes on a few peculiar exclusions:

   - Runic: Everyday use long dead, but various new use cases occasionally pop up, though no sufficent current use that I can see.
 A single letter as a symbol for Bluetooth doesn't count.
   - Nyiakeng Puachue Hmong: Probably should be included, but researching this one is proving difficult in terms of what the current use is and where it derives from, though I can visually see that it's probably somewhere in the Khmer branch.
 And the long name will be fun to try to fit on the diagram.
-  - Grantha: Sources were very contradictory as to current use, perhaps due to multiple historical versions of Grantha.
-It also has confusing historical interaction with Tamil.

 ## Script specific notes